enkidevs/curriculum/ai/machine-learning/models-and-methods/ensemble-methods.md

 > Leave a comment or view other comments for inspiration before moving on.

 ---
+## Practice

+Consider a scenario where you have 10 different weather forecasters who each make daily predictions about the temperature in your city.

+You can combine their individual predictions to make a single, more accurate prediction about the temperature.

+This can be done in a number of ways, such as taking the average of their predictions, or weighting some forecasters more heavily than others based on their past accuracy.

+Techniques for combining machine learning models to make more accurate predictions are called ???.

+- ensemble methods
+- aggregation pipelines
+- organization tools
+- model grouping

+---
 ## Revision

 Consider a scenario where you have 10 different weather forecasters who each make daily predictions about the temperature in your city.